deohs/r_onramp/Introduction.md

 * A little bit of information about their structure and contents will be displayed here.
-* You can click an item to view it in the "Source" pane, often as a grid.
+* You can click an item to view it, often as a grid in the "Source" pane

 The "History" tab is for your command history.
 You can send commands from your history to your Console tab in the Console pane or to the selected editor